 Credit risk is the risk of financial loss resulting from a counterparty's failure to discharge an obligation.
-The Company may, from time to time, be exposed to credit risk associated with its securities lending program with its custodian, RBC Dexia Investor Services Trust ("RBC Dexia"), as its lending agent.
-RBC Dexia currently has an approved credit rating of AA- (S&P).
-The Company has recourse to the Royal Bank of Canada in the event RBC Dexia fails to discharge its securities lending obligation.
+The Company may, from time to time, be exposed to credit risk associated with its securities lending program with its custodian, RBC Investor Services Trust ("RBC IS"), as its lending agent.
+The Company receives collateral of at least 105% of the value of the securities on loan.
+RBC IS currently has an approved credit rating of AA- (S&P).
+The Company has recourse to the Royal Bank of Canada in the event RBC IS fails to discharge its securities lending obligation.
 There was no significant exposure to credit risk to other receivable balances because of their short-term nature.